j-ruch/spring-petclinic-energy-benchmarking/README.md

 -jar /path/to/spring-petclinic-rest/target/*.jar
 ```

-Make sure jmeter is added to the PATH or provide the path in the command, run the JMeter Tests in a separate Shell.
+Make sure JMeter is added to the PATH or provide the path in the command, run the JMeter Tests in a separate Shell.

 ```bash
 jmeter -n -t /path/to/spring-petclinic-energy-benchmarking/jmeter-petclinic-server.jmx \